rameez-na/microsoft-authentication-library-for-js/contributing.md

 ### BOOTSTRAP

 After you have cloned the repository, run `npm install` in the root folder.
-This will install the depedencies for all of the libraries and samples in the repo, create linkages between packages that have depedencies on each other, and run the build process for each of the libraries.
+This will install the dependencies for all of the libraries and samples in the repo, create linkages between packages that have dependencies on each other, and run the build process for each of the libraries.

-To reset each of the libraries, run `npm run clean` in the root folder, which will remove the `node_modules` folders and built files for each repo and sample.
+To reset each of the libraries, run `npm run clean` in the root folder, which will remove the `node_modules` folders and build files for each repo and sample.

 ### PRE COMMIT